 - Don’t go looking for pity.
 You should know the difference between having a bad moment and spending eight weeks with the same depressing Facebook status.
 You will not feel better; you will only bring down the friends who actually care about your plight.

 - Do not stalk your ex!
-Stay away from her Facebook or Myspace.
+Stay away from her Facebook or other social media pages.
 It’s tempting, but what you need to do is build yourself up again.
 Trying to keep this person in your life by hanging out by her house or checking her e-mail or logging on to their social networking site is not just unhealthy, it’s an invasion of privacy.

 Your life will go on.
 Things will get better.
 It will take a long time, in all likelihood, and it will take some work.
 Above everything else, remember your respect for the other person and your respect for yourself.
 Keep your head up high and roll with the punches.